ros-industrial/industrial_training/gh_pages/_source/demo1/5-Move-arm-to-wait-position.rst

 -------------

 * Find every line that begins with the comment ``Fill Code:`` and read the description.
-Then, replace every instance of the comment ``ENTER CODE HERE`` with the appropriate line of code.
+Then, replace every instance of the comment ``UNCOMMENT AND COMPLETE`` with the appropriate line of code.

   .. code-block:: cpp